Jones v. United States

 308 F.2d 307 (1962)

 Shirley Green (defendant) gave birth to Robert Lee in 1958.
 Because Green was unmarried, she left Robert with Jones (defendant), who agreed to care for him for $72 month.
 Jones claimed that Green stopped making payments after five months, which Green denied.
 In 1959, Green gave birth to Anthony Lee.
 Both Green and Anthony lived with Jones after the birth, but Green claims to have moved out after a few weeks.
 Anthony suffered from jaundice.
-When Jones took Anthony to a doctor in July 1960, he urged Jones to take the child to the hospital.
+When Jones took Anthony to a doctor in July 1960, the doctor urged Jones to take the child to the hospital.
 Jones did not.
 Authorities went to Jones’s home in August 1960 and found Robert in a filthy, cage-like crib and Anthony in a bassinet crawling with roaches.
 Officers removed the children and took them to the hospital.
 Anthony was malnourished and covered in lesions.
 Doctors fed Anthony multiple times and said he was very hungry, but he died the next day.
 Green and Jones were indicted for abusing and maltreating both children, but those charges were dismissed.
 The defendants were also charged with involuntary manslaughter for the failure to perform the legal duty to care for Anthony.
 At trial, the defendants argued that Anthony’s jaundice caused him to be unable to assimilate food, but doctors had found no underlying condition that would validate this.
 The jury found Green not guilty and convicted Jones.
 Jones appealed, arguing the state had failed to prove she was under a legal duty to care for Anthony.

 Rule of Law